-Notice is hereby given that the 2014 Annual Meeting of Stockholders (the "Annual Meeting") of Hornbeck Offshore Services, Inc., a Delaware corporation (the "Company"), will be held on Thursday, June 19, 2014, at 9:00 a.m.
-Central Time, in the Company's corporate training room located at 103 Northpark Boulevard, Suite 135, in Covington, Louisiana 70433, for the following purposes, as more fully described in the accompanying Proxy Statement:
+Notice is hereby given that the 2016 Annual Meeting of Stockholders (the "Annual Meeting") of Hornbeck Offshore Services, Inc., a Delaware corporation (the "Company"), will be held on Thursday, June 16, 2016, at 9:00 a.m.
+Central Time, in the Company's corporate training room located at 103 Northpark Boulevard, Covington, Louisiana 70433, for the following purposes, as more fully described in the accompanying Proxy Statement:

-- 1. to elect three Class III directors to serve on the Company's Board of Directors for terms of three years or until their successors are duly elected and qualified or until the earlier of their death, resignation or removal; - 2. to ratify the reappointment of Ernst & Young LLP as the Company's independent registered public accountants and auditors for the fiscal year ending December 31, 2014; - 3. to consider a non-binding, advisory vote to approve the compensation of the Company's named executive officers; and - 4. to transact such other business as may properly come before the Annual Meeting and any postponement(s) or adjournment(s) thereof.
+- 1. to elect three Class I directors to serve on the Company's Board of Directors for terms of three years or until their successors are duly elected and qualified or until the earlier of their death, resignation or removal; - 2. to ratify the reappointment of Ernst & Young LLP as the Company's independent registered public accountants and auditors for the fiscal year ending December 31, 2016; - 3. to consider a non-binding, advisory vote to approve the compensation of the Company's named executive officers; and - 4. to transact such other business as may properly come before the Annual Meeting and any postponement(s) or adjournment(s) thereof.

 All stockholders are cordially invited to attend the Annual Meeting in person.
-However, to ensure that each stockholder's vote is counted at the Annual Meeting, stockholders are requested to complete, sign, date and return the proxy card provided to you as promptly as possible in the envelope provided, or to submit their proxy by Internet or phone, as described in the proxy card previously mailed to you.
+However, to ensure that each stockholder's vote is counted at the Annual Meeting, stockholders should vote by following the Internet or phone voting instructions provided.
+If you have received a paper copy of the proxy card, you may also vote by completing and mailing the proxy card in the postage-paid, pre-addressed envelope provided for your convenience.
 Stockholders attending the Annual Meeting may vote in person even if they have previously submitted their proxy authorization.

-Only stockholders of record as of the close of business on April 21, 2014 are entitled to receive notice of and to vote at the Annual Meeting and any postponement(s) or adjournment(s) thereof.
+Only stockholders of record as of the close of business on April 18, 2016 are entitled to receive notice of and to vote at the Annual Meeting and any postponement(s) or adjournment(s) thereof.
 A list of such stockholders shall be open to the examination of any stockholder of record at the Company's offices during normal business hours for a period of ten days prior to the Annual Meeting, and shall also be open for examination at the Annual Meeting and any postponement(s) or adjournment(s) thereof.